DizNicolasAmor/interviews-practice/RUST.md

     - How does Rust handle error handling, and what are the main ways to propagate errors in Rust?
     - Mutable and immutable variables in Rust?
     - What is a closure and how is it used?
-    - Can you explain the difference between a struct and an enum in Rust?
+    - What is a struct and an enum?
     - How does Rust handle concurrency and parallelism, and what are the main concurrency primitives in Rust?
     - Can you explain the borrowing rules in Rust, and how they help prevent data races?